esapekkasun/steam-review-sentiment/README.md

 **data** folder contains the data and word dictionary used in the model training.

-**model** folder contains the trained weights of the RNN model.
+**model** folder contains the Python scripts for processing data, generating dictionary, and training the model.
+It also contains the trained weights of the RNN model.

 **notebooks** folder contains Jupyter Notebook files that are used for data exploration and wrangling, and experimentation with model generation.

-**scripts** folder contains Python scripts for processing data, generating dictionary, and training the model.

 ## Data description